vmware-tanzu/cloud-native-security-inspector/USER-GUIDE.md

     skipTLSVerify: true
 ```

-You should define a Opaque secret that has accessKey and accessSecret fields in the
+You should define an Opaque secret that has accessKey and accessSecret fields in the
 data property, the value of accessKey is the base64 encoded harbor username and the
 value of accessSecret is the base64 encoded harbor password.